Brazilian Musical Instruments

 Brazilian music has a rich mix of European, African, and Brazilian Indigenous influences and has produced one of the most unique and diverse musical cultures in the world.

-The music of Brazil is brimming with enthusiasm, energy and the music seems to comes alive through a variety of Brazilian instruments that gives the sounds and music of Brazil its uniqueness.
+The music of Brazil is brimming with enthusiasm, energy and the music seems to come alive through a variety of Brazilian instruments that gives the sounds and music of Brazil its uniqueness.

 Most Brazilian musical instruments came from Portuguese, native Brazilian and African ancestors and still retain their original characteristics.
 While others were modified and have evolved over time, and took on their own unique range of rhythms.